 - 1. Detention notifications will generally be distributed during lunch periods at least 24 hours prior to the detention. - 2.
 Detentions will generally be held on afternoons after school.
-On days of special schedules, detention will begin five minutes after the dismissal bell. - 3.
+On days of special schedules, detention will begin five minutes after the dismissal bell.
+Detentions are to be served the afternoon of the school day following the infraction, unless otherwise noted. - 3.
 Detentions will not normally be rescheduled.
 Any problem must be discussed with the Dean prior to the day of detention. - 4.
+Detentions will last one hour and may include: absolute silence, an appropriate task related to the infraction (behavior modification & restorative justice), and/or (reasonable) physical labor such as the pickup of litter on school grounds. - 5.
 Saturday detentions will be held at 8:00 a.m. and will last for 2 hours.
-A work detail may be assigned, so students are expected to dress accordingly. - 5.
-It is the student's responsibility to notify the Dean prior to the detention of any problem with attendance. - 6.
+A work detail may be assigned, so students are expected to dress accordingly. - 6.
+Upon the start of the detention, students must surrender their mobile phone and any other entertainment devices.
+They may not use headphones.
+Computers may only be used at the strict discretion of the detention proctor. - 7.
+It is the student's responsibility to notify the Dean prior to the detention of any problem with attendance. - 8.
 Failure to serve a weekday detention will result in a Saturday detention.
-Failure to serve a Saturday will result in a one day In-School Suspension along with a make-up of the Saturday detention. - 7.
+Failure to serve a Saturday will result in a one day In-School Suspension along with a make-up of the Saturday detention. - 9.
 Teachers may assign detentions to be held in their classrooms.
-They should assign the detention for the following day so that students may arrange transportation. - 8.
-Excessive referrals may result in a conference with parents and more serious disciplinary action. - 9.
+They should assign the detention for the following day so that students may arrange transportation. - 10.
+Excessive referrals may result in a conference with parents and more serious disciplinary action. - 11.
 The decision of the Principal or his designee is the final authority.

-IN SCHOOL SUSPENSION (ISS)
+IN-SCHOOL SUSPENSION (ISS)

-Students receiving an In School Suspension (ISS) will be required to arrive for school by 7:45am on the day which their ISS shall be served.
+Students receiving an In-School Suspension (ISS) will be required to arrive for school by 7:45am on the day which their ISS shall be served.
 They are required to be in uniform and prepared to do academic work under the supervision of the Dean of Students.
 Students on ISS will be required to submit their phone, powered-down, to the Dean of Students.
-The student will not be permitted to use headphones\ (oral assignments notwithstanding), but may use their computer strictly for academic purposes.
+The student will not be permitted to use headphones (oral assignments notwithstanding), but may use their computer strictly for academic purposes.
 ISS students using their laptops for non-academic purposes will forfeit the use of this device for the remainder of their ISS.

-Students serving ISS should bring their lunch with them, or shall purchase lunch at a time when her/his classmates are not in the lunchroom.
+Students serving ISS should bring their lunch with them or shall purchase lunch at a time when her/his classmates are not in the lunchroom.